“This is my view on Walking Football and how I feel it has been beneficial to both my physical and mental well-being.

 “I have played and trained with Vintage Celtic a few times now and the various types of footballing effort that they present are top draw.
 Bill, Mike and Brian are very good at running sessions etc. Only wish I could give more of my time to them because the lads who play are a cracking set of lads and I would loved to have played with them in their prime.
 Well worth turning up for a session.”

 “I started walking football just under 12 month ago at Glossop and I could not believe how many people were involved, I also play at Denton.
 I do enjoy the competitive side of the game, winning is a feeling just like when I was younger – brilliant.
 The pains a bit different, you cannot get over it as quick but when you win pain means nothing at all.
 I have met some new and some older friends.
 I am a diabetic so doing walking football has helped me to control my condition and I also lost nearly 3 stone.
 For me bring it on.”

 “For me walking football has made a great difference to my fitness and well being.
-18 month ago I had not kicked a football in anger, or in my case got in the way of a football in anger for almost 30 years.
+3 years ago I had not kicked a football in anger, or in my case got in the way of a football for almost 30 years.
 It’s improved my level of fitness and sharpness.
 I enjoy the competitive side of the game once again.
 Socially it has opened a few more doors too, especially ones in bars but the less said about that the better.”